Every homeowner has dreamt of transforming their yard into the perfect outdoor oasis, and building a deck is on top of the list.

 Anywhere with high wind possibility will require you to anchor the deck framing to the ground.
 You would need to either bury posts in concrete or use concrete forms and use hardware to connect to the deck framing.
 If you’re able to use floating concrete blocks, make sure you have enough to support the framing properly.

-If you need to shim a few spots, use pressure treated or composite shims under the beams to improve leveling.
-Another option would be to add more gravel to the ground to level it up.
+If you need to shim a few spots, use composite shims under the beams to improve leveling.
+Another option would be to add more gravel to the ground to level it up.Â

 Add Inner Joists